jimburton/ci583-trees/README.md

 System.out.println(opt2.or("Howdy")); // prints "Howdy"
 ```

-If we want to manipulate an optional value or do something else with it, *and* use a default
+If we want to manipulate an optional value rather than just accessing it, *and* use a default
 value if it doesn't exist, we can do this by combining two methods: `map` and `orElse`:

 ```java